chensixx/saliency-animation/README.md

 ## Set up

-If you just want to see the result: download al files.
-In terminal, go to "web/" folder, type in "python -m SimpleHTTPServer 1337".
-Then in your browser type in "http://localhost:1337/index.html".
-Done

-To start from scratch:
 Step 1: set up the saliency model with instructions here: https://github.com/marcellacornia/sam.
 Fulfill all requirements.
 Good luck!
 Make sure it works.